aaksionau/LaurelLibrary/LaurelLibrary.Domain/README.md

 ---

-*This project is part of the Laurel Library Management System ecosystem.*
+*This project is part of the MyLibrarian Management System ecosystem.*